 Wolves do not.

-Although considered big dogs, only the largest equal the size and weight of the smallest wolf.
+Although considered big dogs, even the largest male German Shepherd is equal to the size and weight of the smallest wolf.

 Wolves weigh anywhere from 51 pounds for a small female to 180 pounds for a big male.